-- Evidence of ownership of the property, i.e., the current financial year's council tax letter or recent utility bills (gas, water, electric) - Date of intended move and evidence that the property is available to move into, for example, a signed tenancy agreement showing the end date of the tenancy - A copy of the applicants updated driving license, proof of registration at the local Drs/Dental surgery; Letters addressed to the applicant at this address; utility bills; banks statements (financial details redacted), etc. Please note supplying only utility bills is not sufficient, as maintaining a house is not proof of occupation.
+- Evidence of ownership of the property, i.e., the current financial year's council tax letter or recent utility bills (gas, water, electric) - Date of intended move and evidence that the property is available to move into, for example, a signed tenancy agreement showing the end date of the tenancy - We may ask to see a copy of the applicants updated driving license, proof of registration at the local Drs/Dental surgery; Letters addressed to the applicant at this address; utility bills; banks statements (financial details redacted), etc. Please note supplying only utility bills is not sufficient, as maintaining a house is not proof of occupation.